 However, in one way, the story misses the point.

-rural areas of Mississippi hit just as hard by Katrina.
+Although we saw a nearly complete breakdown of civilization in New Orleans, I remember the story being completely different in rural areas of Mississippi hit just as hard by Katrina.

 In those areas I saw stories of communities banding together and helping each other in every way possible.